branscha/lib-scripty/docs/cmdlib-debugger.md

 The list right of the '~' shows the evaluated parts of the expression.
 In this case we see that the expression [*, 2, 3]:1 is evaluating the first parameter of the expression which is the atomic 2.
 On the right side we have another representation [*, null, null] which indicates that we already resolved the operation * but we still need to evaluate the two arguments.

+An exclamation mark means that the complete frame is ready to be evaluated and be replaced by its result.
+This is shown in the next example:

+    [+, 1, 2]:3! ~ [+, 1, 2]

 ## Debugger Command Reference

 Debug commands to interactively debug Scripty programs.